luci/luci-go/lucicfg/doc/README.md

-Represents a mapping between a subset of test results and a BigQuery table to export them to.
+Defines a mapping between a test results and a BigQuery table for them.

 #### Arguments {#resultdb.export_test_results-args}